gregnavis/active_record_doctor/README.md

 If `users.profile_id` references a row in `profiles` then this can be expressed at the database level with a foreign key constraint.
 It _forces_ `users.profile_id` to point to an existing row in `profiles`.
-The problem is that in many legacy Rails apps the constraint isn't enforced at the database level.
+The problem is that in many legacy Rails apps, the constraint isn't enforced at the database level.

-`active_record_doctor` can automatically detect foreign keys that could benefit from a foreign key constraint (a future version will generate a migrations that add the constraint; for now, it's your job).
+`active_record_doctor` can automatically detect foreign keys that could benefit from a foreign key constraint (a future version will generate a migration that add the constraint; for now, it's your job).
 You can obtain the list of foreign keys with the following command: